Biodiversity Research in the Peruvian Amazon

 The Impact

 The imagery provides a bridge between the scientific community and the public.
-These visual assets are used to illustrate the tangible results of the research, helping Nature Conservaaction advocate for the protection of critical Amazonian corridors and highlighting Peru's role as a global leader in biodiversity conservation.
+These visual assets are used to illustrate the tangible results of the research, helping Nature Conservaction advocate for the protection of critical Amazonian corridors and highlighting Peru's role as a global leader in biodiversity conservation.

 Photography as a conservation tool.